 Talks

-The diary is now open for illustrated talks, live or by Zoom, for 2022-24.
+The diary is open for illustrated talks, preferably live but also by Zoom.

 There are four topics, which can be adapted for different audiences.